Radom12/Radom12/README.md

 ## About Me

-I'm a recent graduate with a B.E. in Information Science and Engineering from R.V.
+I'm a final-year student pursuing a B.E. in Information Science and Engineering at R.V.
 Institute of Technology and Management.
 I'm passionate about data engineering and eager to build innovative solutions that leverage the power of data.
-My experience includes developing ETL pipelines, designing data warehouses, and applying machine learning techniques to solve real-world problems.
+My coursework and projects have provided me with experience in developing ETL pipelines, designing data warehouses, and applying machine learning techniques to solve real-world problems.
 I'm a quick learner, a dedicated worker, and I thrive in collaborative environments where I can contribute to challenging projects.
+I am excited to apply my skills and knowledge to a challenging and rewarding data engineering internship.

 ## 🔭 Currently Working On